Ultra Brasil: 2016

 After four years, Ultra Brasil returned, taking place in Rio de Janeiro, Brasil during 14–15 October 2016 at the Sambodromo.
 Exclusive pre-sale tickets for Ultra Brasil went on sale in April, and the following tier of tickets went on sale in early May.
 The phase one lineup for Ultra Brasil was announced on 20 July 2016 and included the likes of Carl Cox, Dash Berlin, Hardwell, Martin Garrix, DJ Snake, ANNA, Heatbeat, Hot Since 82, Jauz, and Matador.
 The phase one lineup announcement also that Ultra Brasil would have a Resistance/Carl Cox & Friends Stage.
 The phase two lineup for Ultra Brasil was announced on 23 August 2016 and included the likes of Above & Beyond, Krewella (live), Nic Fanciulli, Steve Aoki, Art Department, Carnage, Cosmic Gate, Infected Mushroom, Markus Schulz, Steve Lawler, Nicole Moudaber, and many more.
 The final lineup for Ultra Brasil was announced on 12 September 2016 and featured additional artists including Felguk, Jon Rundell, Liquid Soul, Rodrigo Vieira, Vini Vici, and many other local and regional artists.
 It was also announced that Ultra Brasil and MTV worked together to broadcast the festival to fans across Latin America.
 Ultra Brasil sold out its allotted number of tickets on 14 October 2016.
 Over 60,000 fans swarmed to the north of the city for what turned out to be one of the undisputed highlights of Ultra Worldwide’s 2016 calendar.

 2017

 On 19 January 2017, it was announced that Ultra Brasil would return to the Sambodromo in Rio de Janeiro for an extended three days during 12–14 October 2017.
 Early bird tickets for this second edition went on sale 27 January 2017 and sold out a few days after.
 Tier 1 tickets for Ultra Brasil 2017 went on sale 21 February 2017.
 During Ultra Music Festival's 19th edition, it was revealed that Armin van Buuren would be one of the artists performing at Ultra Brasil.
 Egyptian trance duo, Aly & Fila has also been announced to play the festival.

-2018
+2023

-On October 29, 2017, it was announced that Ultra Brasil 2018 would be held at the Maracanã Stadium in October 11–13, 2018.
+On April 22, 23, Ultra Brasil was held at Vale do Anhangabaú, in central Sao Paulo.